-Project Design
+3.1 Project Design

-The Project will be powered only by blast furnace gas as renewable fuel.
-The generation of the blast furnace gas is a consequence of the reaction carbon content of charcoal with the oxygen of atmospheric air and of oxygen of Iron oxide, resulting in CO and CO2.
+The Project will be powered only by blast furnace gas, which is a carbon neutral fuel.
+The generation of the blast furnace gas is a consequence of the reaction carbon content of charcoal (or other reducing agents) with the oxygen of atmospheric air and of oxygen of Iron oxide, resulting in CO and CO2.
 The carbon may also react with hydrogen from atmospheric air; resulting in CH4.
 The main blast furnace gases that are used as fuel are CO and CH4, however, the gases are not separated from the other gases, which do not have a workable calorific power.
-Therefore the resources used to generate the blast furnace gas are the carbon from charcoal and oxygen from atmospheric air.